 The term “consolidated” in this context means a map showing the total noise level at a location from the various sources being mapped.
 The consolidated maps, as requires by the Regulations is the combination of the noise maps for each of the road, rail, industrial and aircraft maps within the agglomerations.
 The consolidated maps are produced simply as a logarithmic sum of the separate source sound levels and are not subject to response or effects based corrections in any shape or form.
 It is important therefore to remember that any differences in community response between the different noise sources present at the same sound should only be interpreted in that light.

-For an explanation of the noise terms used please click here.
+For an explanation of the noise terms used please visit the glossary page.

 The European Commission’s advisory group on environmental noise recommends that Member States use computer modelling rather than measurements.